section-engineering-education/engineering-education/articles/transgan-a-transformer-based-gan-architecture/index.md

   - url: /engineering-education/transgan-a-transformer-based-gan-architecture/hero.png
     alt: TransGAN example image
 ---
-To date, transformers or attentions have been used in GANs, but they always had a convolution component in their architecture.
+To date, transformers or attentions have been used in Generative Adversarial Networks (GANs), but they always had a convolution component in their architecture.
 <!--more-->
 This research aims to eliminate these convolutions and replace them with pure transformers in the generator and discriminator portions of a GAN.

 ### Table of contents
 1. [Prerequisites](#prerequisites)
 2. [Introduction](#introduction)